KitsuneNoctus/auth-api-starterpack/docs/README.md

 1. Fork the project over, and clone from your repository
 1. Follow the steps of [installation](#Installation) to get all packages
 1. Continue to make changes on your local
 1. BE sure to have a dotenv set with the following.
-Setup your Google items (here)[https://console.cloud.google.com/getting-started].
-If you need help, follow the items in step 1 of (this tutorial)[https://www.loginradius.com/blog/async/google-authentication-with-nodejs-and-passportjs/] to setup.
+Setup your Google items [here](https://console.cloud.google.com/getting-started).
+If you need help, follow the items in step 1 of [this tutorial](https://www.loginradius.com/blog/async/google-authentication-with-nodejs-and-passportjs/) to setup.
     ```bash
     GOOGLE_CLIENT_ID = googleClientID
     GOOGLE_CLIENT_SECRET = googleSecret